snoussi/my-cert-manager/README.md

-# Install OpenShift GitOps operator
+# Install OpenShift cert-manager operator

 First, You need to install cert-manager in your Openshift cluster.